International Center Information for Parents

 Welcome to Wabash Off-Campus Studies!

-Complete passport information and forms are available in Center Hall 112.
+Complete passport information and forms are available in International Center, 512 W. Wabash Avenue.
 Generally, one applies for a passport at the local courthouse or post office.
 Here is how to get a passport.

 As soon as possible, students and other international travelers should apply for a passport.
 This is true for many reasons, but primarily because it will cost less if one does not need to expedite the application, and because if a visa is required, the visa usually is placed inside the passport so you need the passport first.
 Often, visa processing takes several weeks or months, often requiring personal visits to a distant consulate.
 Parents can help by supplying to their son an original birth certificate.